 We only get a few glimpses inside the Planes, Trains and Automobiles house.

-So it surprised me to read on the IMDb website that 7 interior sets were built for Neal’s house.
+According to IMDb, seven interior sets were built for Neal’s house.

 The blue tile in the kitchen doesn’t seem to go with anything else in the house:

 A lot of people have pointed out the similarities between the Planes, Trains and Automobiles house and the one from John Hughes’ classic comedy Home Alone, which was on the market recently, as well.